GaryAllenGit/JNI_Demo/README.md

 Check that the output makes sense, and look at the code to see what it is doing.

+Why not try implementing a C++ version of the Calculator.c program, as with the HelloWorld program above?

-Note that the "javac -h" and "gcc" commands will have to be run through the terminal, but the java code can be run direct from the IDE in the usual way as long as the following is added to the VM arguments of the Run Configuration:
+Note that the "javac", "gcc", and "g++" commands will have to be run through the terminal, but the java code can be run direct from the IDE in the usual way as long as the following is added to the VM arguments of the Run Configuration:

     -Djava.library.path=src